 Notice Requirements.
 The movant must notify all affected parties, as well as the case trustee and the United States trustee of any emergency motion.
 In very time-sensitive instances, the Court may approve notification via telephone or e-mail.
 Absent exigent circumstances, the movant is required to file a notice of hearing and certificate of service indicating the parties they notified and the method of notification.

 Hearing.
-If, after reviewing the papers, the Court determines an emergency hearing is necessary, the Court prefers that the parties appear in person for hearing, but will permit participation by telephone if the nature of the emergency and time constraints warrant it.
+If, after reviewing the papers, the Court determines an emergency hearing is necessary, the Court prefers that the parties appear in person for hearing, but will permit remote participation if the nature of the emergency and time constraints warrant it.
 If testimony will be necessary to support the relief sought, the movant must request an evidentiary hearing.
 Otherwise, the hearing will be limited to legal arguments by counsel.
 The movant must coordinate the hearing date, time, and location with the courtroom deputy.
-It is the movant’s responsibility to coordinate any approved telephonic appearances.
+If the movant will need participation of parties who can only appear remotely, it is the movant’s responsibility to obtain Court approval of those remote appearances as far in advance of the hearing as possible.
 See Vt.
-LBR 5007-1(c).
+LBR 5007-1(c); see also Vt.
+LB Appendix IX.

 Waiver of Filing Requirements and/or Hearing.
-If the Court determines there are exigent circumstances, it may set a hearing to consider the emergency matter without the filing or service of documents; or the Court may rule on the motion without a hearing.
-The Court will determine what documents, if any, the movant must file and the nature and timing of the hearing after the Court has considered the facts and circumstances of the emergency matter.
+If the Court determines there are exigent circumstances, in rare circumstances it may either (A) set a hearing to consider the emergency matter prior to the movant’s filing or service of the motion documents, or (B) rule on the motion without a hearing.
+The Court will determine what documents the movant must file and by when, as well as the nature and timing of the hearing after the Court has considered the facts and circumstances of the emergency matter.

 Vt.
 LBR 9076-1.
 Status Conferences and Case Management Conferences.